ToesTasteBad/Murder-Mystery/Murder Mystery/Completed Description and Relationships/Second Child.md

 ## Description
 ---
 Tonight's event is to commemorate your father, Rigatoni Alfredo, who recently passed away.
 You were very close.
 He taught you how to cook, and even though you didn't have the talent to do it professionally, you enjoy making his recipes for your family on a daily basis.
 Your older brother, Orzo Alfredo, is in charge of managing your father's estate, and is the organizer of tonight's event.
 He and your father didn't get along, and you don't often see eye to eye.
-He's auctioning off your father's prized possessions for charity, which you have mixed feelings about.
+He decided to auction off your father's prized possessions for charity, including his chef knife, which you weren't happy about.

 ## Relationships
 ---